shauryashaurya/pangalacticgargleblaster/README.md

 # Pan Galactic Gargle Blaster

 Finite State Machines for the win!
 Named after the famed drink that has a recipe that only the best hitchhikers can compile.
+*have your brains smashed out by a slice of lemon wrapped round a large gold brick.*

 “After two of those babies, the dullest, most by-the-book Vogon will be up on the bar in stilettos, yodeling mountain shanties and swearing he's the king of the Gray Binding Fiefdoms of Saxaquine”
 —On the drink's effects